Buen Camino from A Guarda!

 I visited the town of A Guarda yesterday preparing for our Wild Camino Guided Journey in September!
 Our journey begins in the village which is deemed to be a European Destination Of Excellence.

-The town has an historical centre which includes a old monestery and church built in the 10th century.
-The highlight is the village plaza (as pictured) where our Camino officially begins when our guests receive their first stamp in their pilgrim passport.
+The town has a historical centre which includes an old monastery and church built in the 10th century.
+The highlight is the village plaza (as pictured) where our Camino officially begins when our guests receive their first stamp on their pilgrim passport.

 I share my love for the people, the culture, the food, and my passion for the Camino de Santiago in my book, A Wild Woman’s Guide to the Camino de Santiago.
 I provide practical advice for pilgrims preparing to walk the Camino de Santiago including snippets from my journey and stories from Camino pilgrims.